 Quick Summary: Folliculitis and Hair Loss

-• What is Folliculitis?
-Folliculitis is a condition that refers to inflammation of hair follicles.
+- What is Folliculitis?
+Folliculitis is a condition characterised by inflammation of the hair follicles.
 It is caused by bacterial, fungal, or viral infections, often appearing as red or pus-filled bumps.
 It can affect any area with hair, including the scalp.

-• What Causes Folliculitis: Folliculitis can be triggered by bacterial infections like Staphylococcus aureus, fungal infections, or mechanical irritation.
-Some forms, like folliculitis decalvans, are more likely to lead to hair loss.
+- What Causes Folliculitis: Folliculitis can be triggered by bacterial infections, such as Staphylococcus aureus, fungal infections, or mechanical irritation.
+Some forms, such as folliculitis decalvans, are more likely to result in hair loss.

-• How Folliculitis Affects Hair Loss: Chronic or severe folliculitis, particularly folliculitis decalvans, can lead to permanent hair loss due to follicular scarring.
+- How Folliculitis Affects Hair Loss: Chronic or severe folliculitis, particularly folliculitis decalvans, can lead to permanent hair loss due to scarring of the follicles.

-• Conclusion: Early intervention is key to preventing folliculitis from causing long-term damage and hair loss, especially in severe forms like folliculitis decalvans.
+- Conclusion: Early intervention is crucial in preventing folliculitis from causing long-term damage and hair loss, particularly in severe forms such as folliculitis decalvans.

-Do you find yourself frequently itching your head?
+Do you often find yourself scratching your head?
 Have you noticed red bumps appearing on your scalp?
 Among the many possible causes, one common condition could be folliculitis.
 In this blog, we’ll delve into everything you need to know about folliculitis, from its causes and symptoms to effective treatments.

 What is Folliculitis?